Girls Just Want to Have Fun: Certifications

+Release history

 Race for Life version

 In 2010, Cancer Research UK arranged for a charity record for their Race for Life campaign.
-It features many celebrities such as EastEnders actress Nina Wadia, Coronation Street actress Kym Marsh, Life of Riley actress Caroline Quentin, glamour girl Danielle Lloyd, X Factor finalist Lucie Jones, singer Sonique (herself a breast cancer survivor), former EastEnders actress Lucy Benjamin, and Celebrity Big Brother's Nicola T. The single was released on April 26, 2010.
-The physical edition was exclusively distributed to over eight hundred stores run by Tesco, an official partner of the event series.
+It featured many celebrities such as EastEnders actress Nina Wadia, Coronation Street actress Kym Marsh, Life of Riley actress Caroline Quentin, glamour girl Danielle Lloyd, X Factor finalist Lucie Jones, singer Sonique (herself a breast cancer survivor), former EastEnders actress Lucy Benjamin, and Celebrity Big Brother's Nicola T.

+The single was released on April 26, 2010.
+The physical edition was exclusively distributed to over 800 stores run by Tesco, an official partner of the event series.
 The digital edition was released on iTunes.
 The sales were to be used for cancer research.
-This version would chart at No.107.
+This version debuted at No. 1 and stayed on the UK charts for 21 more weeks.